jsbots/AutoFish/README.md

 - Different camera directions can affect the brightness, size, and visibility of the bobber.
 - You can Adjust gamma, brightness, and contrast settings to enhance the brightness of the bobber.
 - In very dark zones, consider using custom bobbers with distinctive red or blue colors instead of the default one.
+- The bot cam auto-confirm *Soulbound* items.
+For that go to Advanced Settings and turn this option on.
 - If you use an addon that removes loot window, you can set *Loot Window Closing Delay* value to 0 to make it work faster.
-- The bot will auto-confirm Soulbound items.

 ### Intensity

+*If in manual mode*

 Intensity value serves as a color threshold below which the bot will ignore all the corresponding colors.